- Engineering Services

 You can try a bolted solution instead.

-Protecting you pallet rack uprights will safeguard them against damage caused by fork lifts and extend the life of your storage systems.
+Protecting your pallet rack uprights will safeguard them against damage caused by forklifts and extend the life of your storage systems.
 It will also make your warehouse much safer!

 You can start by adding rack guard or protection in high traffic areas or on parts of the rack that are more prone to accidents, such as the end of aisles or the shipping and receiving area of a warehouse.

 The building columns in your warehouse should be protected as damage to these structural load-bearing elements are costly to fix and pose a risk to the structural integrity of the building.